dutykh/1DWaveTank/UserGuide.md

 ## 13. Extensibility

-The modular structure using MATLAB packages makes it easy to add new components:
+The modular structure using MATLAB packages makes it easy to add new components, aligning with the project's goal of providing a clear and adaptable framework for numerical experimentation:

 - **New Flux:** Add a function to `+flux/`, e.g., `F = my_flux(wL, wR, cfg)` and select via `cfg.numFlux = @flux.my_flux;`.
 - **New BC:** Add a function to `+bc/`, e.g., `w_padded = my_bc(w_padded, t, side, cfg, num_ghost_cells)` and use `cfg.bc.left.handle = @bc.my_bc;`.